ZUHcYa/awesome-tonverk/README.md

 ##  Important Note on Firmware Versions

 Elektron devices evolve.
-A trick that worked in OS 1.30 might be obsolete in OS 1.50.
+A trick that worked in OS 1.10 might be obsolete in OS 1.20.
 Please check the badges at the top of every guide:

 - ![OS 1.20+](https://img.shields.io/badge/OS-1.20%2B-success?style=flat-square): Confirmed working on the latest firmware.
 - ![OS Legacy](https://img.shields.io/badge/OS-Legacy-orange?style=flat-square): Works on older firmware, but there might be a better way now.

-##  Contents

-### Category 1

 ##  Contributing

-Got a trick?
+Got a trick, workaround?
 We want it!
 Please read our [Contribution Guidelines](CONTRIBUTING.md) before submitting a Pull Request.

 **Quick Rules:**